UoMResearchIT/mine-the-gaps/README.md

 A Django web application to display sensor data on a map and allow comparison with regional estimates.
 All data is loaded into the web app's database by the (admin) user at run-time, from 4 CSV files which comprise 2 data files and 2 metadata files.
-Examples are provided in the `/examples` folder.
+Example data files are provided in the `/examples` folder.

 Regional estimates can also be calculated at run-time.
 The estimation methods are those available in the python library: https://pypi.org/project/region-estimators